Professor of Religious Studies and History

 Office: 210A Coates

-Michael Pasquier, a native of Louisiana, received his B.A. at LSU, graduating summa cum laude in 2002 with majors in history and religious studies.
-He received his Ph.D. in American Religious History at Florida State University in 2007.
+Michael Pasquier, a native of Louisiana, received his B.A. at LSU in 2002 with majors in History and Religious Studies.
+He received his PhD. in American Religious History at Florida State University in 2007.
 He was a Visiting Scholar at the American Academy of Arts and Sciences in 2008-2009.
-He has been a member of the Religious Studies faculty at LSU since 2008.
-He served as Section Head for Religious Studies at LSU from 2013 until 2019.
+He has been a member of the LSU Religious Studies faculty since 2008.
+While at LSU, Dr. Pasquier served as Director of the Religious Studies Program (2013-2019) and Director of the Center for Collaborative Knowledge (2018-2021).
+He is currently Director of the Master of Arts in Liberal Arts program.
+Dr. Pasquier has been Chair of the Department of Philosophy and Religious Studies since August of 2021.

 Areas of Interest

 Dr. Pasquier specializes in the history of religion in the United States, with areas of concentration in American Catholicism and religion in the U.S. South.
-His first book, Fathers on the Frontier, profiles the lives of French missionary priests and the Roman Catholic Church in the United States.
-His forthcoming textbook, Religion in America: The Basics, is a concise and affordable introduction to the study of American religious history.
+His book, Fathers on the Frontier, profiles the lives of French missionary priests and the Roman Catholic Church in the United States.
+His book, Religion in America: The Basics, is a concise introduction to the study of American religious history.

 - REL 1000 Religions of the World